CityOfZion/neon-dappkit/packages/neon-dappkit/NEON-INVOKER.md

 Check [Arguments Documentation](./ARGUMENTS.md)
 to know more about the expected value for each argument type.

-To invoke a SmartContract, it's important to know the argument types of the method, this information can be found on Dora.
+To invoke a SmartContract, it's important to know the argument types of the method, this information can be found on the contract page on Dora.
 On the example below we are invoking the `transfer` method of the [GAS](https://dora.coz.io/contract/neo3/mainnet/0xd2a4cff31913016155e38e474a2c06d08be276cf) token.

 Check it out: